DevNet-Framework/system/README.md

-# DevNet System
+# DevNet Core
-This dependency is the common system library of **DevNet Framework**, and it includes the following components:
+This dependency is the core system of **DevNet Framework**, which includes the following common library:

 - IO Stream
 - Event Delegate